-- 11) The development hereby permitted shall not be first brought into use until the following ecological enhancements have been implemented: - a.
-The integration of a bat box into the dwellinghouses hereby approved, or the provision of a bat box within a tree sited within the grounds of the development proposal.
-The bat box shall face a south/south westerly and positioned 3-5m above ground. - b.
-The integration of a bird box to the dwellinghouses hereby approved or within a tree sited within the grounds of the property.
+- 12) The development hereby permitted shall not be first brought into use until the following ecological enhancements have been implemented: - a) The integration of a bat box or brick into each of the dwellinghouses hereby approved. or the provision of a bat box within a tree sited within the grounds of the development proposal.
+The bat box shall face a south/south westerly and positioned 3-5m above ground. - b) The integration of a bird box into each of the dwellinghouses hereby approved. or within a tree sited within the grounds of the property